benjymous/annotations/sandman/sandman-vertigopreview.md

 ##### Neil Gaiman and Kent Williams

+- Originally printed in Vertigo Preview
+- First story reprinted in trade paperback _Fables & Reflections_
+- Audible Act III Chapter 2

-**Note**: This stand-alone story appears as an extra in a preview of DC's Vertigo titles, a new editorially-linked "Mature Readers" imprint including _Sandman_.
+**Note**: This stand-alone story appeared as an extra in a preview of DC's Vertigo titles, when the imprint was newly launched.
 With the exception of Dream and Matthew, all characters have not appeared before or since, although a somewhat similar movie writer-director is the central character of Gaiman and Dave McKean's _Signal to Noise_.

 ### Page 1